ruano-a/AccessLimiterBundle/README.md

 composer require ruano_a/access-limiter-bundle
 ~~~~

-Add the bundle in Kernel.php, update the database.
+Add the bundle in bundles.php, update the database (for the fails of passwords).

 Then create a access_limiter.yaml file in the config/packages directory.